 Note: What if you have not yet paid any taxes on your foreign income?
 You will need to prove your eligibility to get the reliefs.
 Thus, you (or your agent) should apply for a 'certificate of residence in the UK' for tax purposes.

-Taxed Twice: How the double-taxation agreement affects the tax you pay in the UK and abroad.
+You can get taxed on foreign income by HMRC in the UK and by the country where it comes from.
+Check how the double-taxation agreement affects the tax you pay in the UK and abroad.

 This section explains the taxation rules for foreign students who are studying in the UK.
 Check when you need to pay it and what happens if you start work in the United Kingdom.

 Rules for Paying Tax on Foreign Income Gained Outside United Kingdom